anuradhawick/MetaBCC-LR/README.md

 OR add the program path to your $PATH variable.

 ## Running the MetaBCC-LR
-In order to run MetaBCC-LR you are required to provide the reads in FASTQ format (Only format supported in current version).
+In order to run MetaBCC-LR you are required to provide the reads in FASTQ or FASTA format.

 ```
 cd MetaBCC-LR